Translations of this page:

 create bundle static vpnipv4

-# Remote LAN subnet
+# Remote LAN subnet: Learned by ISIS

-set iface route 10.0.12.0/24
+#set iface route 10.0.12.0/24

 # Create a static pptp link called lvpnipv4